-The Site Services and Infrastructure Plan shows the overall site arrangement, activity areas, the locations of first response equipment in the event of a pollution incident together with identification of the sources of potential pollutants.

-The detailed Site Services and Infrastructure Plan can be located in Appendix 30 of this document.
+The Site Services and Infrastructure Plans shows more detailed site arrangements, activity areas, the locations of first response equipment in the event of a pollution incident together with identification of the sources of potential pollutants.
+The detailed Site Services and Infrastructure Plans can be located at Appendix 30 of this document.